Austin Riley Preview, Player Props: Braves vs. Mets

 - The Mets have the 20th-ranked team ERA among all league pitching staffs (4.51).

-- The left-hander last pitched on Tuesday against the Pittsburgh Pirates, when he tossed 3 2/3 innings, allowing one earned run while giving up three hits.
+- The right-hander last pitched on Wednesday against the Pittsburgh Pirates, when he went five innings, allowing two earned runs while giving up five hits.

-- In 20 games this season, the 27-year-old has put up a 5.45 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .296 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.